Picovoice/eagle/binding/python/README.md

     scores = eagle.process(get_next_audio_chunk(eagle.min_process_samples), speaker_profiles)
 ```

-The `scores` array contains floating-point numbers that indicate the similarity between the input audio frame and the
+The `scores` will be None or be an array that contains floating-point numbers that indicate the similarity between the
-enrolled speakers.
-Each value in the array corresponds to a specific enrolled speaker, maintaining the same order as the
+input audio frame and the enrolled speakers.
+Each value in the array corresponds to a specific enrolled speaker,
-speaker profiles provided during initialization.
-The values in the array range from 0.0 to 1.0, where higher values
+maintaining the same order as the speaker profiles provided during initialization.
+The values in the array range from
-indicate a stronger degree of similarity.
-If there was no voice detected in the audio sample a value of None is returned
+0.0 to 1.0, where higher values indicate a stronger degree of similarity.
+If there was no voice detected in the audio
-instead of the scores.
+sample a value of None is returned instead of the scores.

 Finally, when done be sure to explicitly release the resources: